steltenpower/swipaLOD/README.md

 - A query-builder and result visualizer as known from WikiData gives reasoning power, with almost no coding needed by the user still.
 - To not copy nodes or edges, RDF* will be used

-## FROM HERE ON: OLD, SOMETIMES OUTDATED, SKETCHES AND STUFF
+# FROM HERE ON: EVEN OLDER, LIKELY OUTDATED, EARLY SKETCHES AND STUFF

 <img src="https://repository-images.githubusercontent.com/103260748/0559bb80-72a1-11eb-9df9-7ef50042c55f">